-While anti-racism might be all anyone is talking about during the protests over the recent killings, it's important to remember that Black activists, as well as other leaders of color, have been doing this work for a long time.
-These activists are sharing resources on a number of issues that affect the Black community, including policing, the intersection of race and gender, and performative allyship.
-Being informed about active and passive racism in the Black community is an important part of anti-racism, but it's not the job of Black people to educate someone on how to be anti-racist.
+While allyship and anti-racism get renewed attention every so often, it's important to remember that Black activists, as well as other leaders of color, have been doing this work for a long time.
+These activists are sharing resources on a number of issues that affect Black communities, including policing, the intersection of race and gender, and performative allyship.
+Being informed about active and passive racism is an important part of anti-racism, but it's not the job of Black people to educate someone on how to be anti-racist.
 Basically, these resources are useful for anyone who is trying to be actively anti-racist, but the onus of answering questions that come up on the subject is not on Black activists.
 Also, anyone who is inspired by an activist who is sharing a foundation or donation link should consider giving back (if they're able) and compensating the people doing this work.

 Obell is a host of the Netflix podcast Okay, Now Listen, and her Instagram feed is full of posts supporting fellow Black creators, tributes to Black people killed by police, and calls to action.
 She also shares clips from the Okay, Now Listen podcast, which includes discussions of systemic racism and interviews with Black artists, among other things.